carlosloslas/PyVortexInfoVisualisation/README.md

 ### Code elements
 1. Velocity field generation.
 Functions which calculate and display the velocity field induced by one or more vortex rings.

-2.VTK image writing.
+2. VTK image writing.
 Functions that take the generated velocity field and translate it to a binary VTK image using the package 'tvtk' package.

 3. Image reading.
 Using the 'vtk' package to read the binary image where the field is stored.